 Solution:

 Just accept that you can’t control this life.
 Sounds weird, but it’s true.
-To be more down-to-earth: At the moment, DevOps testing tools can’t completely replace humans.
+To be more down-to-earth: At the moment, AI automation testing in DevOps can’t completely replace humans, but it shifts them toward more strategic work.
 At the same time, they free skilled testers from repetitive tasks so they can focus on deeper, exploratory testing scenarios.

 OwlityAI, for example, handles routine, repetitive test cases and increases efficiency both the team and the entire workflow.

-Case time: How autonomous testing drives DevOps success
+Case time: How AI testing drives DevOps success

 Given: A mid-sized fintech company relying on manual regression testing.
 Since the niche is highly regulated, but CI/CD pipelines are rapidly expanding, this creates significant roadblocks.